isolver/ioHub/docs/iohub/quickstart.rst

 #.
 Custom session variables you want displayed in a dialog for input at the start
     of each session of the experiment.
-These are defined in the
+These are defined in the session_defaults:user_variables section of the configuration file.
-    session_defaults: user_variables section.
 #.
-Configuration settings related to the local Experiment process.
+Configuration settings related to the experiment script and PsychoPy Process.
 #.
-Custom experiment preferences can also be added, as long as the preference name is
+Custom experiment preferences, as long as the preference name is
     not a standard ioHub experiment configuration preference name.

 ioHub Configuration files are specified using YAML syntax.
 For this quickstart section,